Estimated reading time: 12 minutes

 → Local SEO

-Local SEO is a technique that helps businesses in a location-based setting appear better in their area of operation.
-(A huge benefit for brick and mortar businesses!)
+Local SEO is a technique that helps businesses in a location-based setting appear better in search results based on their area of operation.
+Plus, it can have a considerable benefit and impact on brick-and-mortar businesses!
 The competition for ranking will mostly be other local businesses since that type of search has the user looking for something specific nearby.

-- Business name, address, and phone number (NAP) consistent across a website
+- Ensure your business name, address, and phone number (NAP) is consistent across the website and all social media profiles.

-- Make phone number clickable for mobile devices
+- Make the phone number clickable on mobile devices

-- NAP located on the About Us page and footer (sitewide)
+- NAP is located on the About Us page and footer (sitewide)

-- City and State located at the end of page titles
+- City and State are located at the end of page titles

 - 60-70 characters for title size